nicolaferraro/nicolaferraro.github.io/_draft/2020-02-24-serverless-integration-with-camel-k.md

 Ideally, if you need to execute a quick periodic task, say, every two seconds, you would startup an integration with a route based on timer to execute the periodic task.
 E.g.

 '''
-from("timer:task?period=2s")
+from("timer:task?period=2000")
   .to(this, "businessLogic")
 '''

-But if the period between two executions, instead of 2 seconds ("2s" in the Camel URI) is 2 minutes ("2m") or 2 hours ("2h")?
+But if the period between two executions, instead of 2 seconds ("2000" in the Camel URI, which is measured in milliseconds) is 2 minutes ("120000") or 2 hours ("7200000")?

 You can see that keeping a container with a JVM running for a task that should be executed once every two minutes may be overkill.
 We live in a time where resources such as memory and CPU are really valuable.